shahanuj855/RepData_PeerAssessment1/PA1_template.md

 total_missing <- sum(is.na(data))
 ```

+The total number of missing values is 2304.

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+The strategy I've selected to fill the missing values is using the mean for the 5-minute interval.

 ```r